MicrosoftLearning/dp-300-database-administrator/readme.md

-# DP-300: Administering Microsoft Azure SQL Solutions
+# DP-300: Implement scalable database solutions using Azure SQL

 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)